zbb272/tips-mod-5-ruby-tests/README.md

 ## Introduction

-There `recurring_moment.rb` has a broken implementation of `RecurringMoment`.
+ `recurring_moment.rb` has a broken implementation of `RecurringMoment`.
 There is a correct suite of RSpec tests for the class.
 Fix the module so that the tests pass!

 ## Getting Started